 Versions of the Google Pixel

 Since its initial release, there have been other versions of the Google Pixel.
-Below is a list of each of the Google Pixel phones that have been released.
+Below is a list of each of the Google Pixel phones released.

 - Google Pixel and Google Pixel XL - The original Google Pixel and Google Pixel XL were released in October 2016.
 It has a circular icon theme and provides free unlimited full-quality photo storage.

-- Google Pixel 2 and Google Pixel 2 XL - The second generation Google Pixel was released in October 2017 and followed the trend of removing the 3.5-millimeter headphone jack.
+- Google Pixel 2 and Google Pixel 2 XL - The second-generation Google Pixel was released in October 2017 and followed the trend of removing the 3.5-millimeter headphone jack.
 The XL version of the phone contained very slim bezels, similar to the Samsung Galaxy S8 and iPhone X smartphones.
-It also boasted a far better camera than its competitors, despite not having two cameras.
+Despite not having two cameras, it also boasted a far better camera than its competitors.

 - Google Pixel 3 and Google Pixel 3 XL - Released in October 2018, the Google Pixel 3 continued with trends set by the first two phones.
-Improvements to the display, camera, and screen were made, along with other improvements.
-The Pixel 3 still only contains one rear camera, despite almost all competitors adding a second, or even third camera.
-The Pixel 3 XL also features a notch at the top, similar to the iPhone X, but users have the option to remove the notch by turning off the display at the top.
+Improvements to the display, camera, screen, and other parts were made.
+The Pixel 3 still only contains one rear camera, despite almost all competitors adding a second or even third camera.
+The Pixel 3 XL also features a "notch" at the top, like the iPhone X, but can be hidden.
 The Pixel 3 phones also feature wireless charging.